-Recently, the prospect of encoding information in free nucleic acids has attracted much interest from both academic research communities [1] [2] [3] as well as the technology sector [4].
+Recently, the prospect of encoding information in free nucleic acids has attracted much interest from both academic research communities [1-4] as well as the technology sector [5].
 DNA offers unique potential for storage of information, in that large amounts of information can be be written (synthesis) and read (sequencing) at moderate, and rapidly decreasing, cost.
 Ultimately, one DNA base-pair (bp) stores 2 bits of information [1], a much more dense information storage medium than any electronic device of comparable capacity.
-Moreover, the long term storage of information in DNA becomes easy and practical, given its extremely long half-life [5], unlike digital media which is prone to degradation.
-As an example, while it has been possible to reconstruct a mammoth genome from remains found in the tundra [6], it is unlikely we would recover electronic information stored in the same way.
+Moreover, the long term storage of information in DNA is potentially very feasible, given its extremely long half-life [6] unlike digital media which is prone to degrading with timescales on the order of decades.
+As an example, it has been possible to reconstruct a mammoth genome from remains found in the tundra [7], it is unlikely we would recover electronic information stored in the same way.
 This feat was possible in part because an exquisite molecular mechanism (base-pairing and replication) exists for making many copies with very high fidelity.